Maple School Supplies Program

 “What if I can’t afford this?”

 Please don’t worry.
-Pay only if you are able.
+Pay what you are able.

 “So, does my student still need to bring anything from home?”